atingupta2005/gmail-sync-to-vendor-crm/docs/05_step3_cleanup_prompt.md

-# STEP 3 — Cleanup & Reduction of Vendor Candidate Emails
+# STEP 3 — Cleanup & Reduction (Contact-Preserving)

-## 1. Purpose of This Step
+## 1. Purpose of This Step (Revised)

-This step **reduces noise and size** of emails that have already been classified as vendor‑related.
+This step **reduces noise while preserving all identity and contact evidence** from vendor-candidate emails.

 By this point:

 * Relevance has already been decided (Step 2B)
 * Volume is low (~1% of total emails)

-The goal here is to:
+The goal is to:

-* Remove irrelevant text (quoted replies, forwards, boilerplate)
+* Remove redundant conversation history (quoted replies, forwarded chains)
-* Extract a clean, human‑authored message
+* Remove non-semantic noise (HTML junk, MIME artifacts)
-* Extract the signature block
+* Normalize text for embeddings and LLM reasoning
-* Prepare text for **embeddings and LLM reasoning**
+* **Preserve every possible vendor identification signal**

-This step directly impacts **embedding quality, RAG relevance, and LLM accuracy**.
+This step **must not remove any information that could identify, contact, or attribute a vendor**.

 ---